yw101004244/yw101004244.github.io/_pages/about.md

 - 2018-2022: B.E. in Software Engineering from Huazhong University of Science and Technology.

-- 2022-Present: PhD Student in Artificial Intelligence at Renmin University of China.
+- 2022-Present: Ph.D.
+Student in Artificial Intelligence at Renmin University of China.

 # Publications
 ---